Idaho73/GCHAT/README.md

-It is a sever klient chat.
+It is a server client chat.